 On January 10th, the Dossier is public.
 Media is in a frenzy trying to verify or disprove factual claims.
 CNN debunks “Cohen in Prague” within hours.
 Days later, a staffer from the Trump campaign not only refutes the “sexual orgies” claim, but states that he had put the same rumors to rest as early as Fall 2015 due to “a document made by Fusion GPS that’s been floating around.” * Christopher Steele is revealed as the author of the inflammatory Dossier, and he immediately goes into hiding, according to the BBC.

-All of a sudden, at the same exact moment that Steele has vanished from view, the FBI is finally “able to identify and arrange a meeting with the Primary Sub-source” sometime in mid January.*p.186 No details are given regarding how the FBI was able to identify the PSS, nor what took them 3 ½ months.
+The next day on January 13th*, at the same exact moment that Steele has vanished from view, the FBI is finally “able to identify and arrange a meeting with the Primary Sub-source”. p.186 No details are given regarding how the FBI was able to identify the PSS, nor what took them 3 ½ months.
 Was the identity deduced from some newly revealed info in the public version of the Dossier?
 Or was that just a “pretext to interview” as Agent Strzok was recorded asking only days prior?* Did the PSS spontaneously reach out to the FBI on his own accord?
 Why might he do something like that?